stefancyliax/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Data augmentation
 Because the data is unevenly distributed and there are rather few samples of some traffic signs, a data augmentation was implemnted.
 For this generated 100 random samples for each traffic sign class and blurred, added noise, projected, rotated and sheared the image.

-At first only the less common classes were augmented to even the distribution a bit.
-But it was found that this degraded the performance slightly.
+At first only the less common classes were augmented to even the distribution out.
+This approach degraded the performance slightly.

 Better performance was acheived by augmenting images from all classes.
 For each label 100 random samples were choosen and 8 augmented images generated each.

-This results in additional 34400 images.
+This results in 800 additional images per class and 34400 images in total.

 ![data augmentation](https://github.com/stefancyliax/CarND-Traffic-Sign-Classifier-Project/raw/master/pic/data_aug.png)